Penify-dev/penify-docs/docs/commit-summary-generation-cli.md

 For the `commit` command to work:

 1. You must have configured either:
-   - Local LLM via `penifycli config llm`, OR
+   - Local LLM via `penify config llm`, OR
-   - Logged in via `penifycli login`
+   - Logged in via `penify login`

 2. For JIRA enhancement (optional):
-   - Configure JIRA via `penifycli config jira`
+   - Configure JIRA via `penify config jira`

 ## Examples